Static and dynamic properties of a few spin $1/2$ interacting fermions trapped in an harmonic potential: Low-energy excited states

-One can then assign the spin quantum number to the remaining states, which is the minimum $S$ compatible with the value of $M$, i.e. $S=N/2-1$.
-Notice that, one can have more than one state with this spin and one would need another quantum number to distinguish between them.
+Besides, if the remaining states in this $M$-box are not degenerate, one can assure that the total spin of each one will be the minimum $S$ compatible with the value of $M$, i.e. $S=N/2-1$.
+One can have more than one state with this spin and one would need another quantum number to distinguish between them.
 Next, we take the box of the Hamiltonian associated to the value of $M$, $M=N/2-2$.
-Here we immediately identify the energies obtained for the previous spin values and again the rest of states have an spin that is the minimum compatible with the value of $M$.
+Here we immediately identify the energies obtained for the previous spin values and again the rest of states have a spin that is the minimum compatible with the value of $M$.
 One can continue this process until the total spin projection has the positive lowest half-integer value for odd $N$ or zero value in case of even $N$.